iqiyi/dpvs/doc/tutorial.md

 Use low level log such as "INFO" or "DEBUG" may help find more clues to your problem.

 Secondly, some modules support more detailed debug log only if you enable it when compile DPVS.
-The supported flags are defined but commented in [src/config.mk](../src/config.mk), some of which are listed below.
-Uncomment it and recompile DPVS if you need to debug the corresponding module.
+The modular debug options are available in [config.mk](../config.mk), some of which are listed below.
+Change the value to "y" and recompile DPVS if you want to debug a module.

 ```
 - CONFIG_DPVS_IPVS_DEBUG    # for ipvs forwarding debug